nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

 1. Download the latest `bob.jar` from [here](https://github.com/AY2021S2-CS2103T-W12-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for Doc Bob.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+The GUI similar to the mock-up below should appear in a few seconds.
+Note how the app contains some sample data.
+To learn how to use the Command Line Interface (CLI), try out the example commands given below with the sample data.
+Once you are familiar with the CLI, you can use the `clear` command to remove all sample data and start adding your own data!<br>
    ![Ui](images/Ui.png)

 1. This should work for you regardless of your operating system (OS).